mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/contributors/big-picture/vendors.md

 This, quite expectedly, defines utilities that are used in LIGO.
 There are three kinds of utilities, corresponding to their dependencies.

-`tezos-utils` contain utilities that depend on some Mavryk libraries.
+`mavryk-utils` contain utilities that depend on some Mavryk libraries.

 `proto-alpha-utils` contain utilities that depend on the compilation of some Mavryk protocol.
 It is very big and thus can’t be compiled in JS.
 This is because of a dependency to this that we don’t have LIGO in the browser yet.